noquark/wormholes/README.md

 ## Why wormholes ?

 I was curious on how to scale link-shortners reliably and decided to write one.
-More details on this in my blog posts [here](https://mohitsingh.in/code/building-a-link-shortner) and [here](https://mohitsingh.in/code/a-distributed-link-shortner).
+More details on this in my blog posts [Building a link shortner](https://mohitsingh.in/code/building-a-link-shortner) and [A distributed link shortener](https://mohitsingh.in/code/a-distributed-link-shortner).

 ## Getting Started

 1. Default database configs are inside `deploy/conf`.
 Verify those.
 2. Included postgres config is tuned for my system for 5000 connections.
 Generate your own with [pgtune](https://pgtune.leopard.in.ua/#/).
-3. Run postgres, timescale and redis now &mdash;
+3. Run following to start postgres, timescale and redis in containers &mdash;

 ```sh
 ./deploy/start_db.sh